prateekrao/Bird-Species-Classifier/README.md

 # Bird-Species-Classifier

-Deep learning model to classify input of image of a bird to it's respective species.
+Deep learning model to classify input of image of a bird to the respective species., and return top 3 predictions for the input image

 # Introduction